To Know Christ and Make Him Known

 Articles of Faith

 The most important thing about a church is what it believes.
 Historically, churches have used creeds and confessions of faith to summarize biblical teaching and clearly identify what they believe.
-All of our members embrace the historic Christian faith as articulated in the Nicene Creed (381).
+All of our members embrace the biblical and historic Christian faith as articulated in the Apostles’ Creed.

 We have also adopted a revised version of the New Hampshire Confession (1853) and the London Confession (1689) as our doctrinal standards, meaning that our elders teach in accordance with these confessions and our members sincerely agree to learn from everything taught therein.